The Ascent

 Story & Plot Summary: The Ascent

-Quick Plot Summary: The Ascent is a Drama, War film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1977, The Ascent is a Drama, War, History film directed by Larisa Shepitko.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Boris Plotnikov.

 Ending Explained: The Ascent